 Endurance has an exceptional reputation for customer service in the extended warranty market.
 While it is not accredited with the BBB, it is important to remember that companies are not obligated to register with the organization.
-The company has earned almost four stars, which is very positive for BBB.
-Endurance doesn’t currently have a BBB rating due to an ongoing advertising review of the business.
+The company has earned a nearly four-star BBB customer review score, which is high for the industry.
+Endurance is currently rated C+ by the BBB, largely due to an ongoing advertising review of the business.
 However, we were able to determine that it has had B and B+ ratings in the past.

 ThroughlyReviewed.com gives Endurance a 9.6 score.
 The lower scores are on coverage options and claims service, but they are still positive overall.

-On Trustpilot, Endurance has an average rating of 4 out of 5 with a total of 466 reviews.
+On Trustpilot, Endurance warranty reviews are mostly positive, with the company scoring an average rating of 4 out of 5 with over 460 reviews.
 ShopperApproved.com does not list Endurance.

 Just like a CARCHEX warranty, your final Endurance warranty price will be affected by multiple factors, including the age, make, model, and mileage of your vehicle, your driving habits, the deductible you choose, etc. You’ll be charged extra to include these features: